Back metadata by map instead of vector

 Thanks very much, Michael.
 This is a really interesting issue report.
 And thank you for the thorough analysis, patches and test files.

 I have a little hesitation about changing this immediately.
 My hesitation is because of the API implications that you discuss.
 This may cause new .dll/.so/.dylibs to be binary incompatible.
 We are having an Exiv2 Team Meeting today at 09:00GMT and API Management is one of the topics for discussion. http://clanmills.com/files/Exiv2-0.25.pdf

 I'm going to assign this to Andreas (the project leader) to request his comments.

-#2 Updated by Michael Pratt over 2 years ago
+#2 Updated by Michael Pratt almost 3 years ago